mreda16/mini-ecommerce-backend/README.md

 ## Design Decisions

 * Clean Architecture with clear dependency flow.
-* No CQRS to keep complexity minimal.
+* No CQRS or Mediator to keep complexity minimal.
 * DTO projection performed inside repositories.
-* No AutoMapper used.
 * Controllers contain no business logic.
 * Domain does not depend on EF Core.
 * Pagination implemented using PagedResult<T>.